UKPLab/5pils/README.md

 ## Usage - evaluation

 Evaluate the performance of a model on 5Pils for a specific pillar.
 In this example, we evaluate Date.
-The results need to be contained in a list of dictionaries, where each dictionary contains an 'output' and a 'ground_truth' kzy. 'output' should be a string.
+The results need to be contained in a list of dictionaries, where each dictionary contains an 'output' and a 'ground_truth' key. 'output' should be a string.

 ```
 $ python scripts/evaluate_answer_generation.py --results_file output/results_date.json --task date